-Adderall and Ritalin are prescription stimulants for treating ADHD that are used off-label for increasing focus and energy.
+Adderall and Ritalin are prescription stimulants for treating ADHD that are used off-label to increase focus and energy.

-They work by increasing levels of the neurotransmitters dopamine or norepinephrine.
+They work by raising brain levels of the neurotransmitters dopamine or norepinephrine.
 (27)

 Modafinil (brand name Provigil) is a trendy study drug that was originally created to treat sleep disorders.